-Use and electrical safety box.
-Known as ELD (earth leakage detector) or RCD (residual current detector).
+Use an electrical safety box, known as ELD (earth leakage detector) or RCD (residual current detector).
 Dragging power leads across sharp metal edges should not be done, we all know that, but hey, accidents happen, so use a safety box.

-Do not allow anyone on the roof who does not have to be there, who has not got a basic grasp of roofing safety.
+Do not allow anyone on the roof that does not have to be there, who has not got a basic grasp of roofing safety.

 Watch out for dampness, dew or condensation.
 This can cause slipping.

-Never work on a metal roof in rain.
+Never work on a metal roof in rain or in lightning.